 For lump sum bid items, if a schedule of values is required, refer to Section 3-906B, "Schedule of Values," of this manual.
-Certain lump sum bid items may include specified payment provisions that describe payments to be made as work on the item or project is completed.
 Otherwise, pay a percentage of the lump sum bid price as work progresses.
 Use for this calculation the ratio of the number of working days an item of work has been in progress divided by the estimated total number of working days required to complete the item work.
 Be aware that such a simplified method might not reflect the value of the work actually completed.
-Reach an equitable agreement with the contractor for the basis of determining progress payments on lump sum items in such cases.
+Reach an equitable agreement with the contractor for the basis of determining progress payments on lump sum items.